TMS-Uni-Stuttgart/Tutor-Management-System/Readme.md

 ## Getting Started

-You can find more information about how to set up your development environment in the [Get Started section](/GET_STARTED.md).
+You can find more information about how to set up your development environment in the [GET_STARTED.md](/GET_STARTED.md).

 ## Deployment